Microsoft/azure-docs.pt-pt/articles/aks/rdp.md

 ## <a name="before-you-begin"></a>Antes de começar

 Este artigo pressupõe que tem um cluster do AKS existente com um nó do Windows Server.
 Se precisar de um cluster do AKS, consulte o artigo sobre [criar um cluster do AKS com um contentor do Windows com a CLI do Azure][aks-windows-cli].
-Tem o nome de utilizador do Windows administrador e a palavra-passe para o nó de servidor do Windows que pretende resolver problemas.
-Também precisa de um cliente RDP como [ambiente de trabalho remoto][rdp-mac].
+You need the Windows administrator username and password for the Windows Server node you want to troubleshoot.
+You also need an RDP client such as [Microsoft Remote Desktop][rdp-mac].

 Também precisa da versão 2.0.61 da CLI do Azure ou posterior instalado e configurado.
 Executar `az --version` para localizar a versão.
 Se precisar de instalar ou atualizar, veja [instalar a CLI do Azure][install-azure-cli].